gowri-shanker-r/AzRBACRoleManager/README.md

 ## PARAMETERS

-    **rbacFile** - Provide the full path of the template xlsx spreadsheet file **tenantId** - the GUID representing the Azure AD tenant against which this script has to be executed
+    rbacFile : Provide the full path of the template xlsx spreadsheet file tenantId : the GUID representing the Azure AD tenant against which this script has to be executed

 ## INPUTS